akhileshmishrabiz/kubernetes-zero-to-hero/microservices-on-k8s/readme.md

-# to run the app from docker compose app
+# To run the app from docker compose app
 docker-compose up --build